 Cultures of blood, stool, and urine should be obtained.
 Because drug resistance is common, standard susceptibility testing is essential.
 The nalidixic acid susceptibility screening test is no longer recommended because it no longer reliably predicts susceptibility to ciprofloxacin.
 Blood cultures are usually positive only during the first 2 weeks of illness, but stool cultures are usually positive during the 3rd to 5th weeks.
 If these cultures are negative and typhoid fever is strongly suspected, culture from a bone marrow biopsy specimen may reveal the organism.

-Typhoid bacilli contain antigens (O and H) that stimulate the host to form corresponding antibodies.
-A 4-fold rise in O and H antibody titers in paired specimens obtained 2 wk apart suggests S. Typhi infection.
+Typhoid bacilli contain antigens O and H that stimulate the host to form corresponding antibodies.
+A 4-fold rise in O and H antibody titers in paired specimens obtained 2 weeks apart suggests S. Typhi infection (Widal test).
 However, this test is only moderately (70%) sensitive and lacks specificity; many nontyphoidal Salmonella strains cross-react, and liver cirrhosis causes false-positives.

 Without antibiotics, the mortality rate is about 12%.
 With prompt therapy, the mortality rate is 1%.
-Most deaths occur in malnourished people, infants, and the elderly.
+Most deaths occur in malnourished people, infants, and older people.